duracell80/midnight-sectors/README.md

 - Evening   - nocturnis (nc) *night coming

 #### Hedrons with Latin Names:
-There are 8 hedrons or hours in the day, named in latin for their boundary.
-A hedron defines 100 sectors, is the inter-face to the sectors.
+There are 8 hedrons or hours in the day (technically the 9th to hold the final 64 sectors), named in latin for their boundary.
+A hedron defines 100 sectors (there are 100 minutes in an hour).

-- Hedron 0 (@000 to @100) -
+- Hedron 0 (@000 to @100) - venti
-- Hedron 1 (@100 to @200) - centum
+- Hedron 1 (@100 to @200) - centumi
 - Hedron 2 (@200 to @300) - ducenti
 - Hedron 3 (@300 to @400) - trecenti
 - Hedron 4 (@400 to @500) - quadrigenti
 - Hedron 5 (@500 to @600) - quingenti
-- Hedron 6 (@600 to @700) - sescentī
+- Hedron 6 (@600 to @700) - sescenti
 - Hedron 7 (@700 to @800) - septingenti
-- Hedron 7 (@800 The remaining 64) - octingenti
+- Hedron 8 (@800 The remaining 64) - octingenti

 64 is divisible by 8 and equals 8 for fun Octal NYE celebrations!